Harrrrison/interpreter-rust/README.md

 - **Extensible architecture**: Easily add new features or extend the interpreter to handle more complex language constructs.
 - **Clear code structure**: Modular, well-documented code, making it easy to follow and contribute to.

+### Currently working on

+- **Implementing Statements and State**:  This will allow a user to create and store variables along with console output

 ## Getting Started

 ### Prerequisites